 Gathered Skirt Pattern - Sewing Instructions

-With right sides together sew one of the side seams with a ½ inch (12mm) allowance.
+With the right sides together, sew one of the side seams with a ½ inch (12mm) allowance.
 Finish the seam with either a serger or zig-zag stitch.
 (We will sew the other side later when we put the zipper in).

 Gather the top of the skirt to the length of the waistband.
 For greatest control, use 3 rows of a long gathering stitch.
 Your stitch length should be at least 4.0.

 If you are new to gathering, read my article on how to gather.